 Orwell Prize awarded to Churchill Fellow

 Churchill Fellow Annabel Deas (CF 2018) has been awarded a prestigious Orwell Prize for Exposing Britain’s Social Evils.
-The prize is in recognition of Annabel’s BBC Radio 5 live podcast series, Hope High, reporting on county lines drug gangs, which she has researched for her Fellowship.
+The prize is in recognition of Annabel’s BBC Radio 5 live podcast series, Hope High, reporting on county lines drug gangs, which she researched for her Fellowship.

 Annabel says: “Winning the Orwell Prize is a huge honour and I’m thrilled that my work has been recognised in this way.
 County Lines is a serious issue affecting thousands of children in the UK every year.
 I hope that my podcast will continue to raise awareness of this and bring about the change which is urgently needed.”